gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-rotation.md

 You can see that as we rotate that point clockwise to the right the X value gets bigger and the Y gets smaller.
 If we kept going past 90 degrees X would start getting smaller again and Y would start getting bigger.
 That pattern gives us rotation.

 There's another name for the points on a unit circle.
-They're call the sine and cosine.
+They're called the sine and cosine.
 So for any given angle we can just look up the sine and cosine like this.

     function printSineAndCosineForAnAngle(angleInDegrees) {
       var angleInRadians = angleInDegrees * Math.PI / 180;